GatorCare has resources for preventing the onset of diabetes and managing your condition if you are already diagnosed.

 inControl: A Diabetes Self-Management Program

-Are you a GatorCare member diagnosed with diabetes? inControl is a diabetes self-management program offered periodically during the year in both Jacksonville and Gainesville.
+Are you a GatorCare member diagnosed with diabetes? inControl is a diabetes self-management program offered periodically during the year in Jacksonville.
 See below for further details.

 Get ‘in control’ of your diabetes!
 Participate in this program to learn how to slow the progression of diabetes through proper nutrition, exercise, stress management, and medication.
 Develop healthy behaviors in a supportive environment to prevent potential complications and engage with your providers to ensure proper management.
 For more information, contact GatorCare Wellness Coordinator in Jacksonville.